 Prepare to meet with your financial professional

 You can help your financial professional get you accurate, meaningful answers about your finances.
-When it comes to bookkeeping vs. accounting, knowing the difference can help you prepare for working with a financial expert.
+Knowing the difference in bookkeeping vs. accounting can help you prepare for working with a financial expert.
 When you hand records over to an accountant, make sure your ledgers are organized and correctly balanced.

 While your accountant examines your books, keep the communication lines open.
 If you don’t understand financial jargon that your accountant uses, speak up and ask questions.
 Preparing to meet with your financial professional cuts down on time, which saves you money.

 Do you need a simple method for tracking your small business finances?
-Try our online small business accounting software for accurate, up-to-date records.
+Try our online small business accounting software to keep your records up-to-date.
 Get a free trial today.